Honeymoon over for HK leader before it's begun as China's Hu visits

-HONG KONG (Reuters) - Chinese President Hu Jintao oversees the swearing-in of Hong Kong’s embattled leader on Sunday, stepping beyond his comfort zone of staid one-party rule in Beijing into a former British colony used to scandal and raucous protest.
+HONG KONG, June 28 (Reuters) - Chinese President Hu Jintao oversees the swearing-in of Hong Kong’s embattled leader on Sunday, stepping beyond his comfort zone of staid one-party rule in Beijing into a former British colony used to scandal and raucous protest.

 Hong Kong is a liberal, global financial centre agitating for full democracy in 2017, making it both an asset and a potentially dangerous precedent for China where people are becoming increasingly intolerant of rights abuses and curtailed freedoms.